T

 Insider tips

-• Purchase a Hiroshima Tourist Pass for cost-effective travel on local trams and buses, and the ferry to Miyajima.
+• Purchase a Hiroshima Tourist Pass for convenient access to local transport, including ferries to Miyajima.

-• Learn a few basic Japanese phrases; while English is spoken in tourist areas, locals appreciate the effort.
+• Learn a few basic Japanese phrases; while English is spoken in tourist areas, politeness is always appreciated.

 Packing highlights